ColinLeverger/quick-setup-debian-server/README.md

 * Installation of various Docker services:
     - `reverse-proxy`: install & configure a reverse proxy to route all the http requests to the good dockerized service.
 Based on `jwilder/nginx-proxy` docker scripts.
 See: https://github.com/jwilder/nginx-proxy
     - `srv-voeux`: install & configure a php website used in my portfolio. _You probably won't need that... ;)_
     - `seedbox`: install & configure several seedbox.
 Based on `kfei/docktorrent` docker scripts.
-See: https://github.com/kfei/docktorrent
-    - `files-streaming`: install & configure several https web interface to retrieve the files downloaded by the seedbox.
+See: https://github.com/kfei/docktorrent.
+Also install & configure several https web interface to retrieve the files downloaded by the seedbox.
 Based on `clue/h5ai` docker scripts.
 See: https://hub.docker.com/r/clue/h5ai/.
     - `jenkins`: install & configure Jenkins.
     - `gogs`: install & configure a git repo for this server.
 Use of gogs, see: https://github.com/gogits/gogs
     - `cadvisor`: install & configure cAdvisor to monitor all the services created.
 Use of cAdvisor, see: https://github.com/google/cadvisor.